particle-iot/docs/src/content/reference/device-os/firmware.md

 ```

 Sets the options for when disconnecting from the cloud, such as from `Particle.disconnect()`.
 The default is to abruptly disconnect, however, you can use graceful disconnect mode to make sure pending events have been sent and the cloud notified that a disconnect is about to occur.
 Since this could take some time if there is poor cellular connectivity, a timeout can also be provided in milliseconds or using chrono literals.
 This setting will be used for future disconnects until the system is reset.

+**Note:** This method sets the disconnection options globally, meaning that any method that causes the device to disconnect from the Cloud, such as `System.reset()`, will do so gracefully.

 {{#if has-udp-cloud}}
 ### Particle.keepAlive()